dwyl/learn-alpine.js/select-input.md

 # Select Input

-Search input to find items in a dropdown.
+Search for and multi-select items in a dropdown.

 </div>